dreamfast/dsynthdashboard/README.md

     PORT: '', // Port number for the API.
 If empty, it will be omitted from the URL, defaulting to HTTPS
     PATH: '', // Path for the API.
 If empty, defaults to 'dports/logs/Report'
     POLL_INTERVAL: 10000, // Polling interval in milliseconds (10 seconds)
-    HTML_TITLE: 'DSynth Dashboard' // Title for the HTML page };
+    HTML_TITLE: 'DSynth Dashboard', // Title for the HTML page
+    FOOTER_TEXT: 'DragonFlyBSD.
+All Rights Reserved.' // Customise the footer text };
 ```